Frequently Asked Questions

 5. How are study participants protected?

-- An independent group called an Institutional Review Board (IRB) in the United States or Independent Ethics Committee (IEC) in Europe protects the rights and welfare of people who participate in clinical trials.
+- An independent group called an Institutional Review Board (IRB) in the United States or an Independent Ethics Committee (IEC) in Europe protects the rights and welfare of people who participate in clinical trials.

 6. What is informed consent?